S100 Computers

 A S100Computers 68K Monitor

 I have opted to write my own 68K monitor.
-First to learn 68K assembly programming but perhaps more important it will allow me to more easily later splice in code (as I have in the 8086 monitor) to run diagnostic tests on our IDE and ZFDC controller boards.
+First to learn 68K assembly programming, but perhaps more important, it will allow me to more easily later splice in code (as I have in the 8086 monitor) to run diagnostic tests on our IDE and ZFDC controller boards.
 This should help a lot getting CPM-68K up and running.
-This 68000 monitor program is "a work in progress".
-The Windows emulator Easy68K has been very useful in laying its groundwork and initial debugging.
+Note this 68000 monitor program is still "a work in progress".
+The Windows emulator Easy68K has been very useful in laying the groundwork and initial debugging.
 The most up to date versions can be obtained at the bottom of this page.
+The current commands are as follows:-

 The links below will contain the most recent versions of the above software.